Desiccant: Applications

+Applications of desiccants are dominated by the petrochemical industry.
+Hydrocarbons, including natural gas, often must be anhydrous or nearly so for processing or for transport.
+Catalysts that are used to convert some petroleum fractions are generally deactivated by even traces of water.
+Natural gas tends to form solid methane hydrates which can block pipes.

+Domestic uses

 One example of desiccant usage is in the manufacture of insulated windows where zeolite spheroids fill a rectangular spacer tube at the perimeter of the panes of glass.
 The desiccant helps to prevent the condensation of moisture between the panes.
 Another use of zeolites is in the "dryer" component of refrigeration systems to absorb water carried by the refrigerant, whether residual water left over from the construction of the system, or water released by the degradation of other materials over time.